aswitwicka/BIOSCAN_QC/README.md

 - <i>tardigrada_nematoda_rotifera_annelida.csv and wolbachia.csv</i><br>Non-Arthropod sequences and metadata retained for further exploration.
 These files are not filtered for number of reads nor contain quality categories.
 These should be processed further if required.

 ## Documentation
-The QC process is divided into parts:<br>
+The QC process is divided into three parts:<br>
 1. <i>Assessment of the sequencing batch</i><br>
 2. <i>Assessment of sequence conflicts and contaminants</i><br>
 3. <i>Final assessments and plots </i><br><br>